 Results are reported in four business segments, shown below.
 The percentage of 2019’s projected total sales is also shown.

 Operations include 145 production facilities in 18 countries.
 Employee-partners working in the various locations include 22,000 individuals – the people of Leggett & Platt are the company’s greatest asset.

 A pervasive spirit of partnership is encouraged through company-wide stock ownership, and in recent years, management and employees have invested about $15 million annually in Leggett & Platt stock through a variety of employee benefit plans.
 Approximately 10-12% of Leggett & Platt shares are held by officers, directors, employees, retirees, acquisition partners and their families.

-Management is led by: Karl Glassman, President and Chief Executive Officer, Matt Flanigan, Executive Vice President and Chief Financial Officer, Perry Davis, Executive Vice President and President, Residential Products and Industrial Products Segments, and Mitch Dolloff, Executive Vice President and President, Furniture Products and Specialized Products Segments.
+Management is led by: Karl Glassman, President and Chief Executive Officer, Mitch Dolloff, Executive Vice President, Chief Operating Officer and President, Furniture Products and Specialized Products Segments, Matt Flanigan, Executive Vice President and Chief Financial Officer, and Perry Davis, Executive Vice President and President, Residential Products and Industrial Products Segments.